 "Still got a lot of stuff going on, huh?"

 "I guess."
 She tried to be casual, to not act goofy like she always did every time he talked to her.
-But he was just so cute, she thought to herself.
+But he was just so cute.

 "You're really out of it.
 If you want to be a stoner that's cool, I guess."
 He turned away and walked to the door.

-"I'm not a stoner," she said hotly, following him into the hall.
+"I'm not a stoner," she said, following him into the hall.

 Lisa was standing there.
 She looked at Kevin.
 "I told you she'd say that."